The charges for the 2022–2023 academic year are as follows (assuming the maximum board plan):

 Following are fees and deposits for which arrangement for payment must be made prior to the service.

-A fee of $2.00 is charged for each official transcript.
+A fee of $5 is charged for each electronic transcript and $6 for each paper transcript.
 There is no charge for an unofficial transcript.
-Transcripts are issued only when obligations to the college have been paid in full or satisfactory arrangements have been made to do so.
 A transcript is sent out only at a student’s request.

-Every HMC student is responsible for meeting promptly any payment due the college.
+Every Harvey Mudd student is responsible for meeting promptly any payment due to the College.
 The total charges on a student account for each semester, less financial aid, is the minimum amount due prior to the beginning of each semester per the due date on the Harvey Mudd College statement.
 A student account not meeting this requirement is considered delinquent.